1313e/CMasher/docs/source/user/introduction.rst

     :align: center
     :alt: CMasher Colormap Overview

-    Overview of all colormaps in *CMasher*.
+    Overview of all colormaps in *CMasher* for Python.

 How to install
 --------------